dakra/org-caldav/README.md

 * Syncing is currently pretty slow since everything is done synchronously.

-* Pretty much everything besides SUMMARY, DESCRIPTION and time is ignored in iCalendar (like 'LOCATION', for instance).
+* Pretty much everything besides SUMMARY, DESCRIPTION, LOCATION and time is ignored in iCalendar.

 #### How syncing happens (a.k.a. my little CalDAV rant)